-Established under earlier legislation and currently operating under the provisions of the State Electricity Commission Act 1958 as a semi-government authority, the Commission is administered by a full-time Chairman and three part-time Commissioners.
-The Minister for Fuel and Power is responsible under the Fuel and Power Act 1965 for the operations of the Commission.
+Established under earlier legislation and currently operating under the provisions of the State Electricity Commission Act 1958, No. 6377 as a semi-government authority, the Commission is administered by a full-time Chairman and three part-time Commissioners.
+The Minister for Minerals and Energy is responsible under the Minerals and Energy Act 1976 for the operations of the Commission.

 The principal function of the Commission is to generate or purchase electricity for supply throughout Victoria.
 For this purpose it is vested with the authority to own, erect and operate power stations and other electrical plant and installations; and to supply electricity to individual consumers or in bulk to any public institution or corporations and municipalities which have a franchise to sell direct to customers.
-The Commission may own, develop and operate brown coal open cuts, and briquetting plants and develop the State's hydro-electric resources.
-It is required to meet from its own revenue, which it controls, all expenditure involved in operating its power and fuel undertakings and to provide for statutory transfers to the Consolidated Revenue fund of the State.
+The Commission may own, develop and operate brown coal open cuts, and briquetting plant and develop the State's hydro-electric resources.
+The Commission is required to meet from its own revenue, which it controls, all expenditure involved in operating its power and fuel undertakings and to provide for statutory transfers to the Consolidated Revenue fund of the State.